Welcome to the Nowak Lab

 Jan Gerhartz, PhD Student

-Jan started his PhD at the Nowak lab in winter 2023 to focus on mechanistic characterization of small molecule induced proximity.
+Jan is pursuing his PhD at the Nowak lab to focus on mechanistic characterization of small molecule induced proximity.
 Jan’s academic background lies in chemistry, and he gained biochemistry experience during his bachelor thesis at the Schiemann lab at the university of Bonn where he delved into the structure-function relations of the kinase YopO.
 During his master’s program, he spent 6 months at synthetic biology London-based startup Better Dairy.
 Jan gained further structural biology background at the Hagelücken lab in Bonn where he focussed on the structural and functional characterisation of conformation specific nanobodies.

 Team Member 3